 Washington, DC – The Social Security Advisory Board will hold two public sessions at its July 2021 meeting.
-The first will be a roundtable on Social Security’s medical evidence collection.
-The second will be a systems speaker series event on customer experience.
-Please register separately for each event you are interested in attending.
+The first is a roundtable on Social Security’s medical evidence collection.
+The second is a systems speaker series event on customer experience.

-On Thursday afternoon, July 29, from 12:45 to 4 pm EDT, the Board will bring together state Disability Determination Services managers and staff, a claimant attorney, and former Social Security executives for a roundtable on the agency’s medical evidence collection.
+On Thursday afternoon, July 29, the Board will bring together state Disability Determination Services managers and staff, a claimant attorney, and former Social Security executives for a roundtable on the agency’s medical evidence collection.
 The first session will introduce the types and formats of evidence and the process for collecting it.
 The second session will highlight strategies to improve the process.

-On Friday afternoon, July 30, from 1 to 3:30 pm EDT, the Board will host its fourth systems speaker series event on customer experience as a driver for modernizing IT.
+On Friday afternoon, July 30, the Board will host its fourth systems speaker series event on customer experience as a driver for modernizing IT.
 In this session, Barbara C. Morton, Deputy Chief Veterans Experience Officer at the Department of Veterans Affairs (VA), will focus on how the VA improved the veteran experience by collecting, capturing, and analyzing data and identifying pain points through human-centered design.

 The Board’s systems speaker series is an ongoing effort to help educate the public about Social Security’s IT modernization.

 For past sessions, visit our Board Meetings page.